prgaero/prgaero.github.io/project5.md

 <a name='implementation'></a>
 ## 6. Implementation
 This project is totally open!
 You can use any open-source code available online to solve any part of the problem.
 Make sure you CITE them.
-You are expected to use the implementations from the previous four projects but are NOT limited to it. *You are NOT allowed to modify the PRGHusky platform.* This includes adding/subtracting any sensors.
-Your results are limited by your imagination!
+You are expected to use the implementations from the previous four projects but are NOT limited to it. **You are NOT allowed to modify the PRGHusky platform.** This includes adding/subtracting any sensors.
+Your results are ONLY limited by your imagination and creativity!
-YOU CAN ALSO USE THE HEIGHT MEASUREMENT OF THE SONAR AND ODOMETRY FROM `bebop_autonomy`!

 <a name='rosnodes'></a>
 ### 6.1.
 ROS Nodes